mxmlextrema/help/src/skinning/creating-a-theme.md

-# User interface themes
+# Creating a theme

-The MX framework supports linking cascading style sheet files against a mx.themes.Theme subclass.
+The MX framework supports linking  acascading style sheet file against a class that extends mx.themes.Theme.

 - The `PropertyReference(name)` CSS calls resolve to a property within the mx.themes.Theme subclass scope, whether it is a static property or an instance property.